kkerr99/spectrocloud.docs.assignment/assignment.md

 | `kubectl exec`  | Debugs a container from the inside or explores the enviroment of the container itself. | [exec](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) |
 | `kubectl debug`  | Creates a clone of a pod that does not terminate if an error is experienced inside the container. | [debug](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug) |

-## Useful Kubectl Pod and Container Debugging Commands (individual headings)

-### `kubectl get pods [--namespace <value>]`
-Retrieves a list of all available pods and each pod's current status. **Note:** You may need to specify the namespace value.

-See [get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) for the complete command reference documentation.

-### `kubectl logs`
-Retrieves the logs of a specific pod.
-Execute this command to review pod logs or debug a container.

-See [logs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) for the complete command reference documentation.

-### `kubectl exec`
-Debugs a container from the inside or explores the enviroment of the container itself.

-See [exec](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) for the complete command reference documentation.

-### `kubectl debug`
-Creates a clone of a pod that does not terminate if an error is experienced inside the container.

-See [debug](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug) for the complete command reference documentation.

 ## Debugging Kubernetes Pods and Containers with Kubectl Strategy

 When using kubectl to debug Kubernetes pods and containers, we recommend executing the following commands in this order: